Why Two Wheeler Owners Should Consider Multi-Year Insurance Plan?

 You are packed with other important things such as filing income tax return, bike servicing, annual health check-up of your parents, child’s birthday, anniversary etc. Amidst of these skipping your insurance renewal date is no surprise, though it is equally important.
 Hence, why living with the fear of riding the vehicle without a valid insurance policy, when you just need to remember a date in three-years to renew it?

-Save More - IRDA revises the premium of third party liability insurance every year or so.
-It indicates that regardless of you buy a third party insurance or comprehensive two-wheeler insurance, you may have to pay slightly a higher premium without grasp mentally.
+IRDA revises the premium of third-party liability insurance every year or so.
+It indicates that regardless of you buy third party bike insurance or comprehensive two-wheeler insurance, you may have to pay slightly a higher premium without grasp mentally.

 Moreover, you face snags during a vehicle inspection at the time of policy renewal.
 By owning a long-term insurance plan, you can drive with a policy that is valid for three years.
 So, no possibility of arising such situations and don’t need to carry renewed documents every year.